SEO

 While nofollow links don’t pass the same level of authority as dofollow links, they still play an important role in a natural link profile.
 Our research at NAV43 suggests that websites with a balanced mix of dofollow and nofollow links tend to perform better than those with an unnatural ratio of only dofollow links.

 Natural Links are editorially given without any action on the part of the site owner.
 These occur when other website owners find your content valuable and link to it organically.
 They are the gold standard of links.
-Earning links refers to backlinks acquired without direct solicitation, typically resulting from significant content or noteworthy business practices that attract attention from other sites.
-Creating high-quality, link-worthy content and promoting it effectively is key to increasing visibility and the likelihood of earning these valuable links.

 Artificial Links are created through deliberate link-building actions, such as guest posting, directories, or other outreach efforts.
 While not inherently bad, they require a careful approach to avoid appearing manipulative.